 Hrushovski invented the aforementioned constructions in order to produce structures with ``exotic'' geometry and refute some conjectures on categorical theories and answer some questions.
 Most notably, he refuted Zilber's Trichotomy Conjecture \cite{Zilber-sm,Zilber-ICM} stating that any uncountably categorical and non-locally modular theory is bi-interpretable with an algebraically closed field, and Lachlan's conjecture \cite{Lachlan-conj} stating that any stable $\aleph_0$-categorical theory is totally transcendental.
 Later on Hrushovski's techniques were adapted and used in various settings to construct interesting structures.
 The reader is referred to \cite{Hru-acf,Hru,Wagner,Wagner-Hrush,Baldwin-rank,Baldwin-Holland,Zilb-pseudoexp} for details on Hrushovski constructions and examples of ``exotic'' structures (theories) that can be obtained by such constructions.

-Most of the concepts and results of this section are quite standard and well-known, and we present them here and often prove standard facts to fix the setting and make the paper self-contained.
+Most of the concepts and results of this section are quite standard and well-known, and we present them here and often prove standard facts to fix the notation and make the paper self-contained.